hYdos/igRewrite8/README.md

 A modding tool for the alchemy engine

+## Usage

+Create a new game config, in the game path, put the directory containing the `archives` folder, (e.g. for PS3 this'll be the `USRDIR` folder, and for Wii U this'll be the `content` folder).

+Note that only Superchargers 1.6.X and Imaginators 1.1.0 are supported.

+Logs are stored in `%AppData%/NefariousTechSupport/igCauldron`.
+These may be quite large so feel free to delete the Logs directory if you find that you're running out of space, logs before a certain date will be automatically deleted in a later update.

 ## Running from source

-cd into the Resources directory and run `dotnet run --project ../igCauldron3`
+cd into the `Resources` directory and run `dotnet run --project ../igCauldron3`

 ## Building for release